NeonilaH/XML/README.md

 <favorite_season>summer</favorite_season>
 </general>
 ```
-11. Create a file sklls.xml add information about the skills that will be studied on the course in XML format
+11. Create a file sklls.xml add information about the skills that will be studied on the course in XML format.
 - `nanonew.xml`
 ```
 <?xml version="1.0" encoding="UTF-8"?>